fzakaria/fzakaria.com/_posts/2021-06-22-setting-up-a-nix-google-cloud-storage-gcs-binary-cache.md

 🎉 Nice!
 That was surprisingly straightforward to setup GCS as our Nix binary cache pretending to be S3.

+📣 Shoutout to my colleague [Micah Catlin](https://www.linkedin.com/in/micah-catlin-0718991) who did a proof of concept originally and introduced me to the interoperability support of GCS.

 ### Addendum

 Originally I spent quite a while trying the demo above with a different demo derivation that used a _trivial builder_.